 Image by Mabette Colón Pérez

-Dr. Onís has published her research in Women’s Studies in Communication, the Journal of Applied Communication Research, Communication Monographs, Communication Theory, Environmental Communication: A Journal of Nature and Culture, Women & Language, Social Justice: A Journal of Crime, Conflict, and World Order, and the North American Congress on Latin America (NACLA) Report, as well as in several edited collections, including Racial Ecologies (University of Washington Press) and the Routledge Companion to Motherhood.
+Catalina has published her research in Women’s Studies in Communication, the Journal of Applied Communication Research, Communication Monographs, Communication Theory, Environmental Communication: A Journal of Nature and Culture, Women & Language, Social Justice: A Journal of Crime, Conflict, and World Order, Frontiers in Communication, and the North American Congress on Latin America (NACLA) Report, as well as in several edited collections, including Racial Ecologies (University of Washington Press), Text + Field: Innovations in Rhetorical Method (Penn State University Press), and the Routledge Companion to Motherhood.
 Her essay “Fueling and Delinking from Energy Coloniality in Puerto Rico” was published in the Journal of Applied Communication Research and received the 2019 Bill Eadie top scholarly article award for the National Communication Association’s Applied Communication Division.
-Dr. Onís also received the 2015 Feminist Scholar of the Year award for her article on reproductive justice, borders, and translation in Women’s Studies in Communication.
+Catalina also received the 2015 Feminist Scholar of the Year award for her article on reproductive justice, borders, and translation in Women’s Studies in Communication.
 In addition to addressing academic audiences, she works to reach wider publics by writing popular press pieces, published by Latino Rebels, Truthout, and The Conversation, among other venues.

 PhD, Indiana University, 2017

 MA, University of Montana, 2011